Drazzizzi/Plex-Discord-Media-Updates/README.md

 # Screenshots

-In the screenshots below (media titles and years are redacted), notice how the title changes to naturally reflect your preferred recently-added search period:
+In the screenshots below (media titles and release years are redacted), notice how the title changes to naturally reflect your preferred recently-added search period:

 24-hour update:
 ![](https://user-images.githubusercontent.com/44678543/159141632-db133f53-7858-4976-ba12-e2a21fe61590.png)